 This Reactored Rax FE gives you enough Marines to stay safe against early Protoss pressure, while still getting a fast expansion.
 Then it transitions into a fast Marine/Widow Mine drop to hit your opponent with some pressure of your own.
+Interestingly, this build can also transition into standard Bio play or macro Mech play.

 - 10 – Supply Depot